Marion Jones

-Marion Lois Jones (born October 12, 1975), also known as Marion Jones-Thompson, is an American former world champion track-and-field athlete and former professional basketball player.
+Marion Lois Jones (born October 12, 1975), married Marion Jones-Thompson, is an American former world champion track-and-field athlete and former professional basketball player.
 She won three gold medals and two bronze medals at the 2000 Summer Olympics in Sydney, Australia, but was later stripped of her medals after admitting to lying to federal investigators about her use of performance-enhancing drugs.

 Jones was one of the most famous athletes to be linked to the BALCO scandal.
 The performance-enhancing substance usage scandal covered more than 20 top-level athletes, including Jones's ex-husband, shot putter C. J. Hunter, and 100 m sprinter Tim Montgomery.

 Jones played college basketball for the North Carolina Tar Heels, where she won the NCAA championship in 1994.
 She later played two seasons of professional basketball in the Women's National Basketball Association as a point guard for the Tulsa Shock.

 Early life and education

 Marion Jones was born to George Jones and his wife, Marion (originally from Belize), in Los Angeles.
 She holds dual citizenship with the United States and Belize.
 Her parents split when she was very young, and Jones's mother remarried a retired postal worker, Ira Toler, three years later.
 Toler became a stay-at-home dad to Jones and her older half-brother, Albert Kelly, until his sudden death in 1987.
 Jones turned to sports as an outlet for her grief: running, pickup basketball games, and whatever else her brother Albert was doing athletically.
 By the age of 15, she was routinely dominating California high-school athletics on both the track and the basketball court.

 Jones is a 1997 graduate of the University of North Carolina (UNC).